ramp-eu/JS2SF/docs/usermanual.md

 ## Robotic cell and robot

+The robots are continously updating their states to the context broker.
+Main data which is transferred is
+      - Status of the robot (active, stopped ....)
+      - Errornr + errormessages
+      - Axis values (A1-A6)
+      - Status + level of the vacuum
+      - Number of pieces done and number of pieces to do
+      - List of pallets present in the cell (in or outgoing pallet)

 We made one dashboard for the robot cell :  Roboticcell_Dashboard_final:

 On the top of the dashboard you can select which cell you want to be dispalyed in the dashboard.

 ## Foreseen functions